Bright star Deneb transits at nightfall | EarthSky.org

 Vega, the Summer Triangle’s westernmost star, is seen to the right of Deneb from mid-northern latitudes.
 From the Southern Hemisphere, on the other hand, Vega lies to the left of Deneb.

-Around the world, the stars of the Summer Triangle transit some 4 minutes earlier with each following day (or 2 hours earlier with each following month).
+Around the world, the stars of the Summer Triangle transit some four minutes earlier with each following day (or two hours earlier with each following month).
 So, from northerly latitudes, the Summer Triangle is destined to shift over into the western sky at nightfall as autumn ebbs toward winter … or, for those in the Southern Hemisphere, as spring blooms into summer.

-Bottom line: As darkness falls on October 18, the star Deneb shines at the apex of the sky at mid-northern latitudes.
+Bottom line: As darkness falls in mid-October, the star Deneb shines at the apex of the sky at mid-northern latitudes.

 Enjoying EarthSky so far?
 Sign up for our free daily newsletter today!